-Risks and complications - As with all operations there is a risk of complications, such as a heart attack.
-Very rarely, there is also a risk of not surviving the surgery.
-This can depend on your overall fitness and will be fully discussed with you. - There is a small risk of graft, wound, or chest infection following an operation.
-We do all we can to reduce these risks, one of which is to test you for the bacteria MRSA before you have your operation - Operating on the blood vessels carries a risk of damaging the circulation to other areas of the body such as the legs or kidneys, bowel or spinal cord.
-If this happens you may need another operation to correct this, or we may just need to monitor you more carefully after your operation - We cannot say for certain how long the stent graft will last.
-At the moment, we follow up patients who have this type of surgery, for their lifetime - Blood can leak into the area between the stent graft and the aneurysm; this is known as an 'endoleak'.
-In some cases patients need to have more treatment to put this right.
-In very rare cases the stent graft has to be taken out and repair of the aneurysm has to be carried out using open surgery. - Having major surgery can cause blood clots forming in the legs or lungs and pressure sores.
-These can happen because you are not as active after surgery, as you would normally be.
-We like patients to be walking around the day after their surgery as this will help to get blood flowing around the body.
-You will also be given small injections of a medication which thins the blood to help prevent clots from forming.
+Risks and complications

+- As with all operations there is a risk of complications, such as a heart attack.
+There is also a risk of not surviving the surgery.
+This can depend on your overall fitness and will be fully discussed with you.
+The risk of not surviving the surgery is less than 1 in every 200 patients. - The risk of death is less with EVAR initially, however the risk of death in the longer term is slightly lower with open surgery. - There is a small risk of graft, wound, or chest infection following an operation.
+We do all we can to reduce these risks. - Operating on the blood vessels carries a risk of damaging the circulation to other areas of the body such as the legs, kidneys, bowel or spinal cord.
+If this happens you may need another operation to try to correct this, or we may just need to monitor you more closely after your operation. - We cannot say for certain how long the stent graft will last.
+At the moment, we follow up patients who have this type of surgery for life. - Blood can leak into the area between the stent graft and the aneurysm; this is known as an 'endoleak'.
+Around 15 patients in every 100 will need further surgery in the first 4 years following surgery. - In very rare cases the stent graft has to be taken out and repair of the aneurysm has to be carried out using open surgery.

+Having major surgery can cause blood clots to form in the legs or lungs.
+This can happen because you are not as active after surgery.
+The day after surgery, we will encourage you to get up and walk around, as this will help to get blood flowing around the body.
+You will also be given small injections of a medication which thins the blood to help prevent clots from forming while you are in hospital.